 This skill is second only to Sing and Dance for utility, by giving you a great deal of control over your team’s HP pool.
-There are many reasons why one would want to do this.
-Firstly, it can be used as a pseudo-heal.
-It’s a great answer to mono-color arena defense teams: for instance, if you run a tricolor team and encounter an all-blue team, you can use Reciprocal Aid to constantly refresh the HP pool of your green unit, allowing them to KO all four foes.
+Reciprocal Aid can be used as a pseudo-heal and is a great answer to mono-color arena defense teams.
+For instance, if one runs a three color team and encounter an all-blue team, you can use Reciprocal Aid to constantly refresh the HP pool of your green unit, allowing them to KO all four foes.
 Secondly, it can be used to help your units meet certain HP requirements.
 If your unit with Quick Riposte falls below 70% HP, they can trade health with an ally to bring them back up over the threshold.
-Conversely, the same applies for low health thresholds: You can use it to bring a team-mate to the HP the need to activate a Defiant skill, Vantage or Desperation.
+Conversely, the same applies for low health thresholds: You can use it to bring a team-mate to the HP the need to activate Wrath, Vantage or Desperation.
 The skill’s function is such that you really only need it on a single team member: If unit A falls to critical HP, unit B can refresh their HP with Reciprocal Aid.
 If unit A falls to critical HP once more, unit B can trade with unit C, and then unit A, effectively letting unit C and A trade health despite neither of them having the skill.

-As this skill only needs to be present on a single ally, consider carefully which unit you place it on.
-There are limitations: Two full-health units cannot use this skill.
-Units can’t heal more than their max HP, and can’t trade more than their max HP.
+As this skill only needs to be present on a single ally, careful consideration should be taken when deciding who should wield it.
+There are several limitations to Reciprocal Aid: Two full-health units cannot use this skill, Units can’t heal more than their max HP, and can’t trade more than their max HP.
 Therefore, this skill should be present on the team member with the largest max HP.
 It also helps if all team-mates have high max HP or very similar max HP.
-Skills that restore HP also synergise well, most notably Renewal and Falchions, but also Breath of Life, Aura and to a lesser extent, Sol and Aether.
+Skills that restore HP also synergise well, most notably Renewal and Falchions, but also Breath of Life, Aura and to a lesser extent, Sol, Noontime and Aether.
 As mentioned before, it synergises very well with HP-threshold skills, granting increased control over their activation.
-Of these, Vantage and Quick Riposte are the most noteworthy, as they force enemies to take a lot of extra damage.
+Vantage, Wrath and Quick Riposte are the most noteworthy, as they force enemies to take a lot of extra damage.